Gulag: Economic role

-Up until World War II, the Gulag system expanded dramatically to create a Soviet "camp economy".
+Until World War II, the Gulag system expanded dramatically to create a Soviet "camp economy".
 Right before the war, forced labor provided 46.5% of the nation's nickel, 76% of its tin, 40% of its cobalt, 40.5% of its chrome-iron ore, 60% of its gold, and 25.3% of its timber.
 And in preparation for war, the NKVD put up many more factories and built highways and railroads.

 The Gulag quickly switched to the production of arms and supplies for the army after fighting began.
 At first, transportation remained a priority.
 In 1940, the NKVD focused most of its energy on railroad construction.
 This would prove extremely important when the German advance into the Soviet Union started in 1941.
-In addition, factories converted to produce ammunition, uniforms, and other supplies.
+In addition, factories were converted to produce ammunition, uniforms, and other supplies.
 Moreover, the NKVD gathered skilled workers and specialists from throughout the Gulag into 380 special colonies which produced tanks, aircraft, armaments, and ammunition.

 Despite its low capital costs, the camp economy suffered from serious flaws.
 Actual productivity almost never matched estimates: the estimates proved far too optimistic.
 Scarcity of machinery and tools plagued the camps, and the tools that the camps did have quickly broke.
 The Eastern Siberian Trust of the Chief Administration of Camps for Highway Construction destroyed 94 trucks in just three years.
 But the greatest problem was that forced labor was less efficient than free labor.
 In fact, prisoners in the Gulag were, on average, half as productive as free laborers in the USSR at the time, which may be partially explained by malnutrition.
 To make up for this disparity, the NKVD worked prisoners harder than ever.
 To meet rising demand, prisoners worked longer and longer hours, and on lower food-rations than ever before.
 A camp administrator said in a meeting: "There are cases when a prisoner is given only four or five hours out of twenty-four for rest, which significantly lowers his productivity."
 In the words of a former Gulag prisoner: "By the spring of 1942, the camp ceased to function.
 It was difficult to find people who were even able to gather firewood or bury the dead."

 The scarcity of food stemmed in part from the general strain on the entire Soviet Union but also the lack of central aid to the Gulag during the war.
 The central government focused all its attention on the military and left the camps to their own devices.
 In 1942, the Gulag set up the Supply Administration to find their own food and industrial goods.
 During this time, not only did food become scarce, but the NKVD limited rations in an attempt to motivate the prisoners to work harder for more food, a policy that lasted until 1948.